denzelrenner/LIFE4136-Group1-Rotation2/README.md

  6. The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the homolog files in fasta format.

-The accession codes for the homologs used in subsequent steps of the analysis is outlined below
+The accession codes for the homologs used in subsequent steps of the analysis is outlined below:
 | Homolog | Accession Code |
 |--------|------------------|
 |  | KAJ0255869.1 |